amyyalex/simple-contribution/contribution.md

 <h4>Step 3: Create a new branch</h4>

 - Once the repo has been cloned and you have it open in GitHub desktop it is time to create a new branch.
-- We create a new branch to keep your changes separate from the master branch sometimes known as main branch so that if things go wrong you can simply delete the branch and the main project is not affected.
+- We create a new branch to keep your changes separate from the master branch sometimes known as the main branch so that if things go wrong you can simply delete the branch and the main project is not affected.

 * Click on _Current branch_